-Item Issue Response Action Section 355 Committee were concerned Councillor Smit advised that Council cannot Committee that 355 committees be Council is concerned that consider the phased out and become there are large amounts of recommendation until incorporated. funds held in various the review of Section The Committee accounts and these funds 355 Committees are recommended that: should be in Council's undertaken. accounts.
+Item Issue Response Action Section 355 Committee Committee were concerned that 355 committees be Councillor Smit advised that Council is concerned that Council cannot consider the Committee phased out and become there are large amounts of recommendation until incorporated. funds held in various the review of Section The Committee accounts and these funds 355 Committees are recommended that: should be in Council's accounts. undertaken.
 Batlow Development The recommendation League remains a 355 A Section 355 Committee has been forwarded Committee and that sub review is scheduled to be to Council's Internal committees retain their completed by the end of the Services Department funds. calendar year.
-The financial to be included as part process of the committees of the review. will form part of this review.
+The financial to be included as part process of the committees will form part of this review. of the review.
 Literary Committee raised issues DSCD advised: DSCD to investigate if Institute around fees and charges There are currently the key deposit could around Not For Profit (NFP) concessions for NFP. be held at the Batlow organisations should not be The key deposit fee is high Library to allow charged the same fee as a as an incentive to return the speedy return of commercial user.
-Also key after use. deposit. regarding the key deposit Volunteer The committee raised the DSCD advised that Refer to Council's Liability liability issue with volunteers volunteers need to be WHS Strategy and - at events. registered, inducted and fit Injury Management and/or capable for the Officer for response.
+Also regarding the key deposit key after use. deposit.
+Volunteer The committee raised the DSCD advised that Refer to Council's Liability liability issue with volunteers volunteers need to be WHS Strategy and at events. registered, inducted and fit Injury Management and/or capable for the Officer for response.